-Texas Instruments Inc. (TXN), the largest maker of analog chips, forecast third-quarter sales and profit that may miss some analysts’ estimates as an economic slowdown in Europe crimps demand for electronics.
+Texas Instruments Inc. (TXN:US), the largest maker of analog chips, forecast third-quarter sales and profit that may miss some analysts’ estimates as an economic slowdown in Europe crimps demand for electronics.

 “Consumer markets are lower than seasonal,” said Svanberg.
 “Anything related to Europe has deteriorated quite significantly.”